 The thing is… A bike brings freedom – at a cost.
 However, if you know how to utilise that freedom, the cost is – well, just an expense to be paid.
 Central to getting your investment’s worth is that you keep a focus on the essence of travelling; the authenticity of experiences you find.
 How close you can get to local ‘RealLifeTM‘.
 Enjoying a continental breakfast in a 4-star hotel is the same everywhere, as opposed to discussing unemployment rates among french carpenters with a french carpenter – while sipping wine on said french carpenter’s patio in the setting sun.
 Just sayin’…

 For starters, avoid 4-star hotels at all costs.
 They’ll cushion you and feed you and support you and utterly, completely isolate you from anything authentic as best they can.

 Finally, (this is strictly my own standpoint here) go alone.
-The minute you’re off with someone, the locals will look at your two-wheeled guild and think “a group – they’ll manage.
+The minute you arrive as a party; accompanied by your spouse, a friend or just another biker riding his own vehicle, the locals will look at your two-wheeled guild and think “A group – they’ll manage.
 No need to intrude”.
 If it’s just you, you’re probably in need of direction, help or something else.
 People love to help – give them the opportunity.
 And as you do, smile and be enthusiastic.
 Engage.
 The response will be instantaneous and most likely good.

 I mean; the alternative is guided bus tours, cheap booze by the pool, ignorance and a sheep’s life.